allegro/axion-release-plugin/docs/configuration/ci_servers.md

 ## Jenkins

 Jenkins and `axion-release` cooperate nicely.
-However, because Jenkins will check out git repositories in a \'detached head\' state, two flags should be set when running the release task:
+However, because Jenkins will check out git repositories in a `detached head` state, two flags should be set when running the release task:

     ./gradlew release -Prelease.disableChecks -Prelease.pushTagsOnly